zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 Make sure the following conditions are met:

-- You have created a serverless or dedicated cluster.
+- You have created a cluster.
 For details, see [Create Cluster](./create-cluster).

 - You have downloaded the example dataset.
 For details, see [Example Dataset](./example-dataset-1).

 - You have created a collection with a schema matching the example dataset and already have the collection indexed and loaded.
-For details, see [Use Customized Schema](./create-collection-with-schema).
+For details, see [Use Customized Schema](./undefined).

 ## Prepare data files{#prepare-data-files}

 Zilliz Cloud allows you to import data from a local file or one or more remote files.
 The supported data types are JSON and NumPy.
 If your data is in a different format, you can first convert it using the BulkWriter conversion tool.
-For details, see [Use BulkWriter for Data Import](./prepare-data-import).
+For details, see [Use BulkWriter for Data Import](./use-bulkwriter-for-data-import).

 ### Prepare a local JSON file{#prepare-a-local-json-file}

 Zilliz Cloud only supports importing data from local files in JSON format.
-You can upload only one JSON file per import.
+You can upload one JSON file per import.
 The maximum file size allowed varies depending on the cluster type.
 For a serverless cluster, the maximum file size is 512 MB.
 For a dedicated cluster, the maximum file size is 1 GB.
 For more information on cluster types, see [Cluster Types Explained](./cluster-types-explained).

 The [example dataset](./example-dataset-1) used in this tutorial is a row-based JSON file that can be directly imported locally.